|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

-|Passenger Hiroyoshi Nishizawa (KIA)
+|Passenger Hiroyoshi Nishizawa (MIA / KIA)

 Crashed October 26, 1944

-Over Mindoro Island two F6F Hellcats from VF-14 from the USS Wasp attacked this aircraft and Lt(jg) Harold P. Newell, who was credited with a "Ki-49 Helen over northeast of Mindoro".
+Over Mindoro Island two F6F Hellcats from VF-14 aboard USS Wasp CV-18 intercepted this aircraft and Lt(jg) Harold P. Newell was credited with a "Ki-49 Helen over northeast of Mindoro".
 Damaged, this aircraft crashed into the sea off Calapan on the northeast tip of Mindoro Island.

 Kodochosho, 1021 Kōkūtai, October 26, 1944 notes take off at 8:20am (Tokyo Time)

-Winged Samurai by Henry Sakaida pages 94-96 Tells the story of Nishizawa's shoot down, including Newell's recollections of the combat written to the author in 1983
+Winged Samurai (1985) by Henry Sakaida pages 94-96 Tells the story of Nishizawa's shoot down, including Newell's recollections of the combat written to the author in 1983

 Thanks to Tony Feredo and Henry Sakaida for additional information

 Are you a relative or associated with any person mentioned?